kai-wen-yang/kai-wen-yang.github.io/_pages/services.md

 Academic
 ======
-* volunteer at NetSci (International School and Conference on Network Science), 2017
+* Volunteer at NetSci (International School and Conference on Network Science), 2017
-* volunteer at ODI (Open Data and Innovation Symposium), 2017
+* Volunteer at ODI (Open Data and Innovation Symposium), 2017

 Administrative
 ======